markv58/UDI-GarageDoorPi/README.md

   With the cover on, this device lives on top of the garage door opener.

 v1.0.1 Added cpu temp on the long poll.

+v1.0.2 Set logging level to error for poly latest interface